 Self-hosting, in the context of this article, means to install, configure and deploy the applications in your own servers, either in an Amazon AWS or Azure infrastructure or a similar cloud provider, or even in your own bare metal machines.

-Over the years, our team or open edX experts has helped a large number of organizations worldwide to adopt and profit from the open edX technology, and in many cases, we’ve encountered self-hosted installations that were experiencing severe difficulties and failures, often originated in a less than ideal installation and hosting.
+Over the years, our team of Open edX experts has helped a large number of organizations worldwide to adopt and profit from the open edX technology, and in many cases, we’ve encountered self-hosted installations that were experiencing severe difficulties and failures, often originated in a less than ideal installation and hosting.

 Even when performed by experienced IT professionals, open edX installations tend to present more challenges than other open source web applications.
 So, why is hosting open edX especially tough?
 Basically, because: